brunasdev/brunasdev/README.md

 ## Hello there! 👋🏼 how are you?

 - 👩🏻‍💻 I’m currently working on Android Developer
-- 📚 and I’m also learning Kotlin 🥳
 - 👩🏻‍🦱 Pronouns: She / Her
-- 🌎 Plus, I'm always learning something new. 🕊️
+- 🌎 Plus, I'm always learning something new 📚

 <div align="center">